 The Land of Giants Section of the Missouri River

 This famed stretch of the Missouri River is just a short drive from downtown Helena.
 Flowing from Hauser Dam down to upper Holter lake.
-The Land of the Giants is truly a world class trout fishery.
-It is not uncommon to see large rainbow trout in the 22-24″ range with some fish pushing the 30″ mark.
+Fly Fishing the Missouri River in The Land of the Giants section it is not uncommon to see large rainbow trout in the 22-24″ range with some fish pushing the 30″ mark.
 In addition, The Land of the Giants can provide anglers with opportunities at Kokanee salmon and Walleye.
 While some wade fishing opportunities are available, the Land of the Giants is best fished with a jet boat.